digitalabs/Fieldbook/README.md

 Prerequisites
 ---------------
-Build and install Middleware and Commons using one of the ff. methods:
+Build and install Middleware and Commons using one of the following methods:
   1. Using the command line, go the IBPMiddleware/IBPCommons home directory, run the command: "mvn clean install -DskipTests=true".
   2. From within Eclipse, right-click on the project, IBPCommons for instance, select Run As --> Maven build..., then input the target "clean install -DskipTests=true"